albirrkarim/react-speech-highlight-demo/API.md

   markTheWords,
   useTextToSpeech,

-  // Utilities for TTS & add more capabilities, convertAllNumberIntoWord, getLangForThisText, getTheVoices,
+  // Utilities function for precision and add more capabilities convertAllNumberIntoWord, getLangForThisText, getTheVoices,